floooh/floooh.github.io/_drafts/2025-03-03-sokol-gfx-compute-update.md

-There's a minor change when creating buffers: It's now allowed to create immutable buffers without initial content, and such buffers will be zero-initialized (note though that dynamic- and streaming buffers will still have undefined buffer content after creation).
+There's a minor change when creating buffers: It's now allowed to create immutable buffers without initial content, and such buffers will be zero-initialized (note though that dynamic- and streaming buffers may still have undefined buffer content after creation).
 This is useful when using a compute shader to write the initial buffer content instead of generating the data on the CPU side.